-Reset the display to factory settings and then check to see if the display’s menu has “DDC” or “DDC/CI” enabled or turned on.
+Check to see if the display’s menu has “DDC” or “DDC/CI” enabled or turned on.
 If so, disable it or turn it off in the display’s menu.
 Dell monitor menus tend to place “DDC/CI” in the “Other Settings” of the menu.

 Open Control Panel and then "Color Management".

 In the "Devices" tab, add a check to "Use My Settings for this Device".
 Make sure that the X-Rite created monitor profile is selected as the default.

 Click on the "Advanced" tab and check the box to "Use Windows Display Calibration" to control loading the video LUTs.